narek-sv/KeyValueStorage/README.md

 * *whenUnlocked*
 * *whenUnlockedThisDeviceOnly*

 Set `synchronizable` property to `true` to enable keychain items synchronization across user's multiple devices.
-The synchronization will work for users who have the "Keychain" enabled in the iCloud settings on their devices.
+The synchronization will work for users who have the **Keychain** enabled in the *iCloud* settings on their devices.
 Deleting a synchronizable item will remove it from all devices.

 ```swift
 let key = KeyValueStorageKey<String>(name: "password", storage: .keychain(accessibility: .afterFirstUnlock, isSynchronizable: true))